liupeng89/CalligraphyEvaluationTool/calligraphySmoothingTool/README.md

+## Calligraphy smoothing tool

+The calligraphy smoothing tool is used to smooth the contours of character in calligraphy.
-## The procedure of Calligraphy contours smooth of character:
+The procedure of contour smoothing is:

     1. Load original image of RGB;